Comic Strip Spread

 New beginnings, spontaneity, innocence, freedom, potential, adventure, risk, trust, exploration, unconventionality.

-Card 5: The World
+Card 7: The Star

 Symbolism: